17th New York Infantry Regiment

 The 17th New York Infantry Regiment ("Westchester Chasseurs") was an infantry regiment in the Union Army during the American Civil War.

 Service

 The 17th New York Infantry was organized May 14, 1861, at New York City, New York and mustered in on May 28, 1861, for two years' service under the command of Colonel Henry Seymour Lansing.

 The regiment was attached to Mansfield's Command, Department of Washington, June to August 1861.
 Garrison, Fort Ellsworth, Defenses of Washington, D.C. to October 1861.
 Butterfield's Brigade, Porter's Division, Army of the Potomac, to March 1862.
 3rd Brigade, 1st Division, III Corps, Army of the Potomac, to May 1862.
 3rd Brigade, 1st Division, V Corps, to June 1863.

 Men who enlisted for three years' service were detached on May 13, 1863, assigned to a battalion of New York volunteers, and eventually transferred to the 146th New York Volunteer Infantry.
 The 17th New York Infantry mustered out of the service on June 2, 1863.
+Reenlisting veterans of the 17th and of three other New York regiments formed the 17th New York Veteran Infantry Regiment under command of Colonel William T. C. Grower.